VAuthenticator/vauthenticator/local-environment/readme.md

 # Local Tenant Installer

 VAuthenticator needs of a lot of infrastructure to run: postgres, dynamo, kms, redis and an email server.
 It can be a barrier to adopt VAuthenticator.
-That's way we provide one docker image with all the needed to install a new tenant with an admin account for the management ui together with a
+That's way we provide one docker compose with all the needed infrastructure and an actuator endpoint to provision a new tenant, the default credentials are below:
-client app for admin M2M purpose.

 - default admin client application for M2M:
     - username: admin